AdguardTeam/LegalDocs/adguard.com/data-processing-agreement.md

 ### 12. REPRESENTATION AND WARRANTIES

 Through engagement, payment for services, transmission of any documents, data, or information, receipt of services, and/or any other form of interaction with the AdGuard, the Company represents and warrants that:

-    (i) the Company accept the Privacy Policy concerning the processing and safeguarding of personal data, as outlined and made available on the official website of the AdGuard, encompassing, but not limited to, granting consent for the processing of their own personal data and/or his employee, and/or representors, and/or end users, etc.;
+- the Company accept the Privacy Policy concerning the processing and safeguarding of personal data, as outlined and made available on the official website of the AdGuard, encompassing, but not limited to, granting consent for the processing of their own personal data and/or his employee, and/or representors, and/or end users, etc.;
-    (ii) he has obtained all requisite consents and approvals in advance from the individuals and End users whose personal data will be transferred to the AdGuard in the course of executing Service agreement and hereof.
+- he has obtained all requisite consents and approvals in advance from the individuals and End users whose personal data will be transferred to the AdGuard in the course of executing Service agreement and hereof.
 Notwithstanding of any other provisions of the Agreement, the Company shall be liable to the AdGuard and compensate for all losses associated with improper and/or careless fulfillment of obligations under the Agreement, which entail:
-        (1) harm to life and/or health and/or reputation of the Company and/or third parties;
+    - harm to life and/or health and/or reputation of the Company and/or third parties;
-        (2) the obligation to pay penalties related to bringing the AdGuard to administrative and/or other public responsibility;
+    - the obligation to pay penalties related to bringing the AdGuard to administrative and/or other public responsibility;
-        (3) the obligation to compensate to third parties the losses and/or damages of illegal personal data processing, data breach and/or improper data processing.
+    - the obligation to compensate to third parties the losses and/or damages of illegal personal data processing, data breach and/or improper data processing.

 ### 13. FINAL PROVISIONS